jimon/jimon.github.io/_posts/2016-04-10-osx-app-in-plain-c.md

 Usually Objective-C / Swift is used for native OSX apps, no wonder most parts of AppKit is written in Objective-C, though sometimes one can observe a struggle to create native apps in [Python](http://blog.adamw523.com/os-x-cocoa-application-python-pyobjc/) / [JS](https://github.com/parmanoir/jscocoa) / [Lua](https://github.com/torus/Lua-Objective-C-Bridge) / etc. Usually this requires some sort of magic dances around Objective-C runtime and language FFI.

-Today we gonna talk about creating OSX app in plain C, it should be much more easier then in other languages.
+Today we gonna talk about creating OSX app in plain C, it should be much more easier than in other languages.

 ### ABI

-In most cases Objective-C can be seen as syntax sugar on top of C plus runtime framework to support it's features.
+In most cases Objective-C can be seen as syntax sugar on top of C plus runtime framework to support its features.
 It's somewhat like CRT but more language-features oriented.
-With it you can invoke methods, create classes, create new methods, etc. This is what they use in other languages through FFI, but because we use C we don't really need FFI here.
+With it you can invoke methods, create classes, create new methods, etc. This is what they use in other languages through FFI, but because we use C we dont really need FFI here.

 So let me show you the code :